apideck-libraries/portman/examples/testsuite-contract-tests/readme.md

 Portman will store requests in group folders based on the tags of OpenAPI and inject the tests directly in the targeted Postman requests.

 With the CLI option `bundleContractTests`, you can bundle all requests with Portman contract tests in a separate folder in Postman.

-This can be useful for when running Newman tests only on certain folders.
+This can be useful for when running Newman tests only on certain folders, by using the Newman `--folder` option.

 > **Newman run option**: `--folder <name>`
 >
 >Run requests within a particular folder/folders or specific requests in a collection.
 Multiple folders or requests can be specified by using --folder multiple times, like so: --folder f1 --folder f2 --folder r1 --folder r2.

-The `bundleContractTests` can let you define your preferred folder strategy.
+The `bundleContractTests` CLI option let you define your preferred folder strategy for contract tests.

-The screenshot below show the folder results in Postman with the CLI option: `"bundleContractTests": false` (which is the default), where all the request are grouped in folders on the root level.
+Result with `"bundleContractTests": false`
 ![](./images/bundled-false.png)

-The screenshot below show the folder results in Postman with the CLI option: `"bundleContractTests": true`, where all the request (that match the target for contract testing) are grouped in folders in the "Contract Tests" folder.
+The screenshot shows the folder results in Postman with the CLI option: `"bundleContractTests": false` (which is the default), where all the request are grouped in folders on the root level.

+Result with `"bundleContractTests": true`
 ![](./images/bundled-true.png)

+The screenshot shows the folder results in Postman with the CLI option: `"bundleContractTests": true`, where all the request (that match the target for contract testing) are grouped in folders in the "Contract Tests" folder.